bwagenseller/bwagenseller.github.io/learn_to_code/java/java_basics.md

 ---

-# Lambda Function
+# Lambda Expression

 > I read about lambdas [here](https://www.oracle.com/webfolder/technetwork/tutorials/obe/java/Lambda-QuickStart/index.html); another good reference I used is [here](https://beginnersbook.com/2017/10/java-lambda-expressions-tutorial-with-examples/).

-A <font color="green">lambda function</font> is an 'anonymous' function (or even class) that you can create in-line / on the fly.
-This can be advantageous - especially for classes - as this eliminates the need to make (in some cases) multiple files for small classes that can be handled in a few lines of code.
-A <font color="green">lambda function</font> are usually used when an anonymous class will be used that have only one method.
+A <font color="green">lambda expression</font> is an 'anonymous' function (or even class) that you can create inline / on the fly; if they are not defined, they can be identified by a structure similar to `() -> {}`.
+Anonymous expressions can be advantageous - especially for classes - as this eliminates the need to make (in some cases) multiple files for small classes that can be handled in a few lines of code.
+A <font color="green">lambda expression</font> are usually used when an anonymous class will be used that have only one method.

-Usually, lambda functions are defined as such:
+Usually, lambda expressions are defined as such:

 ```
 parameters -> function